On inner-amenability and boundary actions: Introduction

 Topological amenability of boundary actions is a crucial concept in the analytic theory of discrete groups, which proved to capture fine properties of the underlying groups.
 Given a discrete group $\Gamma$, exactness of $\Gamma$ is equivalent to topological amenability of its left action on its Stone-{\v C}ech boundary $\partial_\beta \Gamma$ (\cite{Oz}).
 Boundary amenability of certain actions is useful in order to understand the ideal structure of $C^*$-algebras associated to quasi-regular representations (\cite{BeKa, BaRa2}) and is also related to a conjecture by Ozawa on tight inclusions of exact $C^*$-algebras in nuclear $C^*$-algebras (\cite{Oz2, KaKe, BaRa3}).
 Boundary amenability of the left-right action of $\Gamma \times \Gamma$ on $\partial_\beta \Gamma$, usually referred to as bi-exactness or property $\mathcal{S}$, reflects some form of hyperbolicity and is closely related to the (AO)-property, i.e. temperedness of the left-right representation of $\Gamma \times \Gamma$ in the Calkin algebra of $l^2 (\Gamma)$, first investigated in (\cite{AkOs}).
 This latter property ensures solidity of the group von Neumann algebra, a remarkable property which implies primeness (\cite{Oz3}).

 In this work we employ regularity properties of certain boundary actions in order to find conditions which deny inner-amenability of a given discrete second countable group.
-More precisely, using the characterization of the (AO)-property given by the author in \cite{Ba} and the extremal disconnection of the Stone-{\v C}ech compactification of a discrete group, it is proven that inner-amenable countable ICC non-amenable groups cannot satisfy the (AO)-property, answering a question posed by C. Anantharaman-Delaroche in \cite{AnDe}.
+More precisely, using the characterization of the (AO)-property given by the author in \cite{Ba}, it is proven that inner-amenable countable ICC non-amenable groups cannot satisfy the (AO)-property, answering a question posed by C. Anantharaman-Delaroche in \cite{AnDe}.
+The techniques involved actually show that weaker forms of inner-amenability are denied in case the Calkin representation satisfies weaker forms of (AO).
 In the second part it is proved, using the notion of bi-exactness for locally compact second countable (lcsc) groups introduced in \cite{De}, that inner-amenable discrete ICC groups cannot be realized as discrete subgroups of products of lcsc bi-exact groups.
 Both these results generalize the well known fact that discrete countable inner-amenable groups cannot be bi-exact.